-Lime shipments are estimated using a fixed percentage of stone, clay and glass shipments.
+Lime shipments are estimated using a fixed percentage of nonmetallic minerals shipments (NAICS 327).
 Lime shipments, plus cement shipments, are presented together as the consolidated cement and lime output.
 Energy consumption and technology evolution in the lime industry are driven by the same methods implemented for cement, with different, industry-specific equipment choices.